 When One Size Does Not Fit All

 Perhaps you joined the Great Resignation and are finding it’s not quite what you expected.
-Or, you’re a baby boomer that retired early and want to make your way back into the working world, an individual craving a later career change or a seasoned employee wanting to become an entrepreneur, change is possible.
+Or, you’re a baby boomer that retired early and wants to make your way back into the working world, an individual craving a later career change or a seasoned employee wanting to become an entrepreneur, change is possible.
+Take Mike Mason, for example, retired Marine and FBI associate who just needed something more out of his retirement, and took a job as a school bus driver.
+His next chapter of life means safely transporting children to and from school, a great way for him to give back to his community.
 Now is an ideal time to focus on your “next chapter.”
 Just because you have worked your whole career in one field does not mean you do not have the skillset for another.
 You can re-write your next chapter and edit it to be the best chapter you have ever written.

 All of us have different seasons of life that spawn different priorities and passions.
 The feeling of being stuck and weighed down in one thing can be crushing and impede your drive to find what is inevitably awaiting you.
 At Crosworks, we have developed a proprietary program called Next Chapter, that incorporates what is important to you to succeed within your next chapter of life.
 Considering the many facets of your personal and professional goals, together we can evaluate your aspirations, family responsibilities, health, financial needs, and personal development and provide you the tools you need to gain clarity and focus, both personally and professionally.